jaredfin/SikuliXRobotLibrary/README.md

   iii.
 Do the same thing for JYTHONPATH

-6. Install SikuliXRobotLibrary from source
+6. Install SikuliXRobotLibrary from source.

   Link: https://github.com/jaredfin/SikuliXRobotLibrary